 Accidental or migratory infestations of pests have a serious potential impact on the states, and county's, agricultural sectors.
 Historically, Florida has suffered from the Mediterranean Fruit Fly, Citrus Canker, Brown Citrus Aphid, Asian Gypsy Moth, Golden Nematode, exotic plant feeding snails and other insect organisms.
-Since agriculture forms an important part of the northern Okaloosa County economy, pest infestations must be considered a threat.
+Since agriculture farms are an important part of the northern Okaloosa County economy, pest infestations must be considered a threat.
 While most of these infestations occur in counties of central and south Florida, north Florida is not immune.
 The County Extension Office monitors the risk from pest infestations.

 Pandemics and communicable diseases are a particular risk to populations that live in congested areas, are highly mobile, or host frequent visitors from other areas.
 Okaloosa County, especially the southern area, fits all three of these risk factors.
-In 1996, the county experienced a meningitis outbreak that severely taxed local government's capabilities and caused fear and anxiety among the residents.
-A significant amount of material and personnel support from the Air Force was necessary to successfully deal with the outbreak.
-Communicable disease emergencies discussed in greater detail in the ESF 8/Health and Medical Unit Tab.
-The Public Health Department monitors developing situations and has command responsibility for dealing with disease emergencies.
+In 2020, the county experienced a Covid-19 outbreak that severely taxed local government's capabilities and caused fear and anxiety among the residents.
+A significant amount of material and personnel support from the Air Force, Florida Department of Health , and CDC was necessary to successfully deal with the outbreak.
+Communicable disease emergencies are discussed in greater detail in the ESF 8/Health and Medical Unit Tab, as well as pandemic plans developed by the Florida Department of Health.
+The Public Health Department monitors developing situations and has responsibility command for dealing with disease emergencies.
 OCPS provides material, personnel, and coordination support in such events.